EITC-student-kit/itc-kit-linux/README.md

 ### Installation

-Just install the .zip of this repo, extract anywhere and run the install.sh script inside.
+Just install the .zip of this repo, extract anywhere and run the install.sh script inside with root privleges.

 In Ubuntu terminal:
 ```shell